 These coils are usually made out of copper but can also be made of steel or aluminum.
-Copper is the preferred choice because it has better thermal conductivity, is easier to work with, and effortless to maintain.
+Copper is the preferred choice because it has better thermal conductivity, is easier to work with, and is effortless to maintain.

 Be sure to keep your coils clean, though, as over time, dirt and dust can build upon them and reduce their efficiency.
-A build-up of this dust can also block the condensation drain and result in leaks.
+A build-up of this dust can also block the condensation drain and result in refrigerant leaks.
 While it is protected by the air filter, yearly cleaning will help keep your evaporator coils in the best condition.